-This one-time download in Microsoft word document is used by design professionals to create a checklist for indicating their preferred materials and systems on a particular project.
+A one-time download, written in Microsoft word, for design professionals to create a checklist.
+Indicating their preferred materials and systems on a particular project.

-The project worksheet improves communication with an in-house project architect or specifications writer, or an independent specifications consultant to develop preliminary or final project specifications.
+The project worksheet improves communication.
+Used with an in-house project architect or specifications writer, or an independent specifications consultant to develop preliminary or final 3-part project specifications.
 This document can also be shared with owners and other design team members to keep them current on design decisions.

 INSTRUCTIONS FOR USE: